What are the signs and symptoms of anger management problems?

 With anger management, each case requires careful evaluation and assessment.
 Underlying mental health difficulties need to be identified and treated, whilst interpersonal difficulties may need to be addressed and alcohol or substance use will need to be tackled.

-The Priory has been helping to treat people with anger issues for over 25 years.
-We know that everyone's situation is different, which is why we ensure that everyone has a unique treatment plan tailored to their needs, for further information on how Priory can help you to control your anger and set up a bespoke anger management treatment plan specific to your needs, call us today on 0800 078 3637 or enquire online.
+Priory has been helping to treat people with anger issues for many years.
+We know that everyone's situation is different, which is why we ensure that everyone has a unique treatment plan tailored to their needs.
+For further information on how Priory can help you to control your anger and set up a bespoke anger management treatment plan specific to your needs, call us today on 0800 078 3637 or enquire online.

 This page was clinically reviewed by Dr Leon Rozewicz (MBBS, FRCPsych, MRCGP, MRCPsych) in August 2018, and is scheduled to be reviewed again in August 2020.
 To view all Priory anger management specialists, please click here.